 If the nurse is unable to dissuade the parents, the medical staff should be informed.
-The Doctor should then review the child and again try to resolve the issue, involving the on-call middle grade if necessary.
-If all attempts to dissuade the parent are unsuccessful and discharge is thought to be potentially harmful for the child, the consultant must be informed who will then make further decisions about management.
+The Doctor should then review the child and again try to resolve the issue, involving the on-call Tier 2 doctor if necessary.
+If all attempts to dissuade the parent are unsuccessful and discharge is thought to be potentially harmful for the child, the Responsible Consultant must be informed who will then make further decisions about management.
 The same process should be used for children wishing to discharge themselves.